Effect of Patient Position during Spinal Anesthesia on the Incidence of Post-Dural Puncture Headache after Cesarean Section

 Abstract

-Objective: To compare the frequency of PDPH following spinal anesthesia in the sitting position and in the left lateral decubitus position in parturient who underwent elective caesarean section.
+Objective: To compare the incidence of post-dural puncture headache (PDPH) following spinal anesthesia in parturients undergoing elective cesarean section between the sitting and left lateral decubitus positions.

-Results: The frequency of PDPH after the procedure was significantly higher among patients in sitting group than among patients in lateral group (33.3% vs. 6.7%).
-In sitting position group, 63.3% women had hypotension, 26.7% had bradycardia and 30.0% had nausea / vomiting while in lateral position group, 58.3% women had hypotension, 21.7% had bradycardia and 23.3% had nausea/vomiting
+Results: The incidence of PDPH post-procedure was significantly higher in the sitting group compared to the left lateral decubitus group (33.3% vs. 6.7%).
+In the sitting position group, 63.3% of women experienced hypotension, 26.7% had bradycardia, and 30.0% reported nausea/vomiting, whereas in the left lateral decubitus group, these figures were 58.3%, 21.7%, and 23.3%, respectively.

-Conclusion: Study concluded that lateral position during spinal anesthesia for cesarean section is associated with a lower incidence of PDPH as compared to the sitting position.
+Conclusion: This study concludes that the left lateral decubitus position during spinal anesthesia for cesarean section is associated with a lower incidence of PDPH compared to the sitting position.

 Published